 How to File a Sex Discrimination Claim with the EEOC

 Filing a sexual discrimination lawsuit against your employer is not a simple procedure.
 If you believe that you have experienced sex discrimination at work and want to pursue a claim against your employer for breaking the law, you need to follow a process.
 Do you know how to file a sex discrimination complaint?
-The California Employment Attorneys Group is here to help guide you through every step of the process and provide quality representation in court.
+The California Labor Law Employment Attorneys Group is here to help guide you through every step of the process and provide quality representation in court.

 Employers only need to consider whether or not an employee or applicant is qualified to do the job at hand, and whether they can perform the essential job functions.
 If they use other characteristics to make employment-based decisions, they may be in violation of federal and state law.
 It is unlawful for employers to discriminate against employees based on things like race, national origin, religion, color, age, sexual orientation, and sex/gender.
 When employers use these markers to make decisions, it gives employees the right to file a discrimination lawsuit against their employers.
 For example, if the reason that you did not get the job was that you were a woman, your employer has discriminated against you and gives you grounds to file a lawsuit against them.

-We at the California Employment Attorneys Group are here to help ensure that justice is served.
+We at the California Labor Law Employment Attorneys Group are here to help ensure that justice is served.
 We help represent clients who have been victim of sex discrimination and help them through the process of filing a sex discrimination lawsuit against their employer with the necessary employment government agencies.

 What Is Sex Discrimination?

 Sex discrimination occurs when an employee or applicant is treated differently or unfavorably than other employees/applicants solely because of their sex.
 If you have been dealt with differently in any aspect of employment, including interviewing, hiring, firing, starting salary, job responsibilities, or benefits, you have been victim of sex discrimination.
 It is unlawful for employers to discriminate against employees for their sex.